The 1960's - Part Two

 Peter and his wife Moira emigrated to New Zealand and live in Christchurch.
 They have 4 children one of whom is Helen who has been in touch.
 I am hopeful that Helen will be able to supply more pictures and some text?

 Peter Kelly dicing with Hackney's Pete Sampson (an ex-diamond too).
-Pete now runs the safari park which will house the national speedway museum
+Pete now runs the safari park which will house the national speedway museum.
+Peter always seemed to have a brilliant white scarf which we got used to see it flapping in the wind!

-Peter Kelly has been in touch and supplied the website with pictures and his "memoirs" click here if you want to see them
+Peter Kelly has been in touch and supplied the website with pictures and his "memoirs" too many to show here.
+Click here if you want to see them.
+I have given him his own page in my 1960s range of webpages.
+You will find a link to the Peter Kelly page in the "Contents" column.

 Russ Dent

-Like Mike Watkin and Alan Butterfield, Russ was local, he was a dependable second string for both Newcastle and Sunderland.
+Like Mike Watkin and Alan Butterfield, Russ was local, he was a dependable second string for both Newcastle and in the early 1970s for Sunderland.
 I say second string but I am talking about the British League not a second division!

 Russ capped for England